 “Arts Program for Youth At Risk Pamphlet.”
 Americans for the Arts.org.
 Americans for the Arts, n.d.
 Web.

-For over 4 years we have been providing instruments for kids in the Appalachian school district of Wolfe County, Kentucky one of the most fiscally deficient county in the US (we don’t use the word poor in our organization).
-Below is a child from that school district playing a Redemption Song Inc. provided instrument in a once empty music classroom.
+Since 2013 we have been providing instruments for kids in the Appalachian school district of Wolfe County, Kentucky one of the most fiscally deficient county in the US (we don’t use the word poor in our organization).
+Some of the instruments received in Wolfe County were embraced by children who had never even played an instrument in all their lives and often sit in bare instrument music classes.
+Below is a child from that school district playing one of our instruments.